segmentio/segment-docs/src/connections/destinations/catalog/actions-jimo/index.md

 ---
 {% include content/plan-grid.md name="actions" %}

-[Jimo](https://usejimo.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} helps you to publish personalized product experiences to elevate adoption and user engagement without code as a layer on top of your app
+[Jimo](https://usejimo.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} helps you to publish personalized product experiences to elevate adoption and user engagement without code as a layer on top of your app.

 This destination is maintained by Jimo.
 For any issues with the destination, [contact their Support team](mailto:support@usejimo.com).